Ureakim/keyboards/kyria/readme.md

 * **Backspace / Delete** — editing.
 * **Shift / Ctrl / Alt / GUI** — modifiers positioned close to the thumbs.

-The left outer thumb key also provides access to the control layer through the `Ctrl` key position.

 ### 1. BASE — typing

 The base layer contains the standard QWERTY alphabet.